BinFlush/striptest/README.md

 An arduino based f-stop timer is still not cheaper than a metronome, and the metronome is wonderfully flexible and simple.
 It can be seen as an example of the KISS design principle (Keep It Simple Stupid), where a basic wristwatch in principle could replace the metronome.
 This script then functions as a bridge between the metronomes full timing capabilities, and our f-stop printing.

-Also, not everyone likes to solder.
+Also, not everyone likes to solder, but everyone loves metronomes.

 * **Why doesn't this script just include a metronome?**